Theo Walcott: Everton sign forward from Arsenal

 - From the section Everton

-Everton have completed the signing of Theo Walcott from Arsenal in a deal worth more than £20m.
+Everton have completed the signing of Theo Walcott from Arsenal in a deal worth more than £20m on a three-and-a-half year contract.

 Walcott, 28, becomes Sam Allardyce's second signing of the January transfer window following the £27m paid for striker Cenk Tosun from Besiktas.